All Products

 ApsaraDB RDS:Connect to an RDS for SQL Server instance

-After you complete the initial configuration for an ApsaraDB RDS for SQL Server instance, you can connect to the RDS instance using various methods such as Data Management (DMS) and Microsoft SQL Server Management Studio (SSMS) to perform the required operations.
-This topic describes how to connect to an RDS instance using these connection methods.
+After you complete the initial configuration for an ApsaraDB RDS for SQL Server instance, connect to it using Data Management (DMS), SQL Server Management Studio (SSMS), or Java Database Connectivity (JDBC).
+This topic covers all three methods.

 Prerequisites